Will Saw Palmetto Work For Hair Loss?

 Probiotics – As mentioned in one of my other articles, our microbiome is very important in the growth cycle of hair.
 Read how probiotics can increase hair growth here.
 If you’ve ever taken antibiotics before, or if you have a bad diet, then it’s possible that you have a microbiome which is not good.

 .This supplement also contains other ingredients which are thought to help block DHT and improve hair growth.
 These compounds all act synergistically together, and they all have some evidence which proves their efficacy in reducing DHT and improving hair growth in men who are suffering from androgenetic alopecia.

 Saw palmetto side effects in men

 Saw palmetto is very well tolerated and side effects are rare and completely reversible.
 Side effects may include nausea, headache, insomnia, muscle pain, and depression.
 If you have any of these side effects, discontinue and speak with your doctor.

 Some men may experience shedding when they begin a hair loss regimen.
 Hair fall is common when there is a sudden change in hormone levels.
 This can be a sign that the treatment is working.
 Don’t panic, because, within a few months, new and better quality hair will grow back.

 When I started taking supplements to block DHT, I noticed that my hair would fall out, but grow back much thicker and stronger as time went on.
 This can take a few cycles before things stabilize and you see the maximum improvement possible.
 For example, men who take finasteride improve 2 years after treatment.
 A few men continue to improve for up to 10 years

 Can women take saw palmetto for hair loss?

-Studies have been undertaken looking at the effect of blocking DHT in women who have been diagnosed with androgenetic alopecia, but the results say that even powerful medications such as propecia are not effective.
+Studies have been undertaken to look at the effect of blocking DHT in women who have been diagnosed with androgenetic alopecia, but the results say that even powerful medications such as Propecia are not effective.